-November is when temperatures begin to drop a little faster as winter approaches.
-Despite this, the weather can still be pleasant and animal activity might be higher than previous months, especially on colder mornings.
+November is when temperatures begin to drop a little faster as winter approaches in San Diego Zoo.
+Despite this, the weather can still be pleasant and animal activity might be higher than in previous months, especially on colder mornings.
 Weather: 69°F (average high) and 4 rainy days.

 It’s best to come prepared with warm clothes or a jacket on overcast days, but you will benefit greatly from the lower visitor numbers, which will result in much shorter waiting times.